 The general public is resistant to what they consider different.
-The following couples have each become famous for excellence in different fields.
+However, the following couples have each become famous for excellence in different fields.

 All black gay celebrities go through incredible challenges to achieve their dreams.
-When they find each other and love in the process, the results are magical.
+But, when they find each other and love in the process, the results are magical.

 Becoming a Famous Figurehead of the Church

 There’s nothing more familiar to many gay brothers and sisters than to be rejected from church because of your sexuality.
-Rejection from your church family often comes hand-in-hand with rejection from your actual family.
+Unfortunately, rejection from your church family often comes hand-in-hand with rejection from your actual family.
 The damage can be catastrophic.

 So what happens when a gay, black man becomes the Bishop of The Vision Church?
 You’d better believe it catches a lot of attention.